netspective-labs/sql-aide/lib/notebook/README.md

 - Class-based Notebooks with methods for Cells (for traditional cell-style)
 - Action-based Notebooks with classes for Cells (for piping-style)

+You can mix and match the notebook styles and use in inside another.

 ## Class-based Notebooks with Cells as methods

 - Notebooks are TypeScript classes and form _documents_ comprised of _cells_.